juagarciaga/garcia-julian-personal-site/pagesMarkdown/Research.md

 ###### **PhD opportunities**

 I am always interested in hearing from potential PhD students.
 We have a competitive scholarship scheme that can pay for living expenses and fees.
-In order to put together a competitive application it is expected **you will have already published at leeast a research paper** .
+In order to put together a competitive application it is expected **you will have already published at least a research paper** .

  Should you be interested in doing a PhD with me, **please read one of my papers and briefly tell me how it relates to your own research interests**.
 I **will not** reply to your introduction email if you fail to do this.